Stock CalculatorStock Calculator

 Interest is the cost you pay to borrow money or the compensation you receive for lending money.
 You might pay interest on an auto loan or credit card, or receive interest on cash deposits in interest-bearing accounts, like savings accounts or certificates of deposit (CDs).

 Simple interest is interest that is only calculated on the initial sum (the "principal") borrowed or deposited.
 Generally, simple interest is set as a fixed percentage for the duration of a loan.
 No matter how often simple interest is calculated, it only applies to the original principal amount.
-In other words, future interest payments won't be affected by previously accrued interest.

-What Financial Instruments Use Simple Interest?
+Financial Instruments Using Simple Interest

 For Borrowers